-TOPIC RI EPORTING REQUIREMENT APTAR'S RESPONSE GRI 403: Occ cupational Health and Safety b. c. i.
+TOPIC F REPORTING REQUIREMENT APTAR'S RESPONSE GRI 403: Oc cupational Health and Safety t c i.
 The number and rate of fatalities as a result of work-related injury; ii.
 The number and rate of high-consequence work-related injuries (excluding fatalities); iii.
 The number and rate of recordable work-related injuries; iv.
 The main types of work-related injury; v.
-The number of hours worked.
+The number of hours worked. b.
 For all workers who are not employees but whose work and/or workplace is controlled by the organization: i.
 The number and rate of fatalities as a result of work-related injury; ii.
 The number and rate of high-consequence work-related injuries (excluding fatalities); iii.
 The number and rate of recordable work-related injuries; iv.
 The main types of work-related injury; v.
-The number of hours worked.
-The work-related hazards that pose a risk of high-consequence injury, including: i. how these hazards have been determined; ii. which of these hazards have caused or contributed to high-consequence injuries during the reporting period; iii. actions taken or underway to eliminate these hazards and minimize risks using the hierarchy of controls.
-Any actions taken or underway to eliminate other work-related hazards and minimize risks using the hierarchy of controls.
-Whether the rates have been calculated based on 200,000 or 1,000,000 hours worked.
-Whether and, if so, why any workers have been excluded from this disclosure, including the types of worker excluded. a-c.
+The number of hours worked. b.
+The work-related hazards that pose a risk of high-consequence injury, including: i. how these hazards have been determined; ii. which of these hazards have caused or contributed to high-consequence injuries during the reporting period; iii. actions taken or underway to eliminate these hazards and minimize risks using the hierarchy of controls. d.
+Any actions taken or underway to eliminate other work-related hazards and minimize risks using the hierarchy of controls. d.
+Any actions taken or underway to eliminate other work-related hazards and minimize risks using the hierarchy of controls. d.
+Whether the rates have been calculated based on 200,000 or 1,000,000 hours worked. f.
+Whether and, if so, why any workers have been excluded from this disclosure, including the types of worker excluded. g.
+Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used. a-c.
 See Table 403-9.
 Safe working environment for our employees is a top priority.
 We also celebrate a continued trend of decreasing injury rates with an ambition of zero injuries.
 A snapshot of the last three years shows that our work-related fatality rate is zero. d.
 See page 22-23. e.
 The rates have been calculated based on 200,000 hours worked. f.
 All workers are included. g.
 Aptar's EHS Management System is an aggregation of the most strict standards from the countries where we operate. (i.e. OSHA, EPA).